Research Paper Awards

 Honorable mentions were Chad Kendall - "Rational and Heuristic Trading Panics in an Experimental Asset Market " and Derek Messacar - "The Crowd-Out Effects and Welfare Implications of Retirement Savings Nudges."

-Award winner: Jonathan Hoddenbagh - "The Financial Accelerator and the Optimal Lending Contract " co-authored with fellow graduate student Mikhail Dmitriev.
+Award winner: Jonathan Hoddenbagh - "The Financial Accelerator and the Optimal State-Dependent Contract" co-authored with fellow graduate student Mikhail Dmitriev was published in the Review of Economic Dynamics (2017).

-Honourable mention: Edouard Djeutem - "Model uncertainty and the Forward Premium Puzzle."
+Honourable mention: Edouard Djeutem - "Model Uncertainty and the Forward Premium Puzzle" was published in the Journal of International Money and Finance (2014).